Kalen-R-F/ITAI_1378_CoursePortfolio/Projects/README.md

 # How to Run

-Step by Step process we took when developing the program
+In this drive folder is the divided up steps we took when developing the program, separated into different notebooks.

 https://drive.google.com/drive/folders/1Az2sX6fY5jJ2O6aMfUaFZ2xWbRjn2rWM